 It’s hard to imagine an evening more fun than one spent with your closest girlfriends drinking wine, eating ice cream and cookies, and taking glamorous selfies.
 Except perhaps a night that includes all those elements and incorporates a lineup of local woman speakers with extraordinary, inspiring stories.

-That was the scene at Kirkland Performance Center last night during 425 Live’s second annual Women to Watch event hosted by Amity Addrisi.
+That was the scene at Kirkland Performance Center last night during 425 Magazine’s second annual Women to Watch event hosted by Amity Addrisi.

 Speakers included T’wina Franklin, founder of Ladies First; Emily Welbourn, national spokeswoman for Go Red for Women; pop singer and American Idol contestant, Candice Russell; Heather Tuininga, founder of 10|10 Strategies; Rian Buckley, CEO of Fitcode; and Lee Rhodes, founder of Glassybaby.

 Tuininga — who supports a family of siblings in Uganda who lost their parents at a young age — took the stage first to talk about the joy of giving.
 “If you give food to someone who is hungry they are going to be better off, but generosity is good for the giver too,” she said.
 “People who give their time and money are 43 percent more likely to be happy.”

 To encourage the audience to give, Tuininga offered instances where individuals could be charitable, like paying for the coffee of the person behind them in the drive thru.
 To facilitate this, Tuininga and her network of charitable friends gave each person in the audience a $20 bill to give away and experience the joy of giving.